 After spending time writing and editing your own essay, it becomes harder to see the mistakes and have an objective eye.
 This can happen during the creative process at Flocabulary, too, and we strive to have several people view our videos before we put them on the website.
 We do this in order to be inclusive and equitable and eliminate as many mistakes as possible.

-Our lessons go through a lot of changes before they go live to the public.
-We often have to go back and modify illustrations in order to provide more diversity and representation.
+Our lessons go through many changes before they go live to the public.
+We often go back and modify illustrations in order to provide more diversity and representation.
 Most of these modifications come from organic suggestions from our internal team, but we also fix videos based on our user feedback when needed.

 For our Hyperbole lesson, we wanted to represent the song’s rapper, Sammus, as the character.
 In the first iteration, her skin was drawn lighter than it is in real life.
 So we changed it.
 Check out the various iterations below.

-We’re committed to expanding representation in all Flocabulary videos, and want to be transparent with our viewers about how we approach diversity, equity, and inclusion in our content.
-If you ever have feedback for us, just let us know.
+We’re committed to expanding representation in all Flocabulary videos and want to be transparent with our viewers about how we approach diversity, equity, and inclusion in our content.
+If you ever have feedback for us, please contact us.